Stochastic cooling: Technical details

-Stochastic cooling is used to reduce the transverse momentum spread within a bunch of charged particles in a storage ring by detecting fluctuations in the momentum of the bunches and applying a correction (a "steering pulse" or "kick").
+Stochastic cooling is used to narrow the transverse momentum distribution within a bunch of charged particles in a storage ring by detecting fluctuations in the momentum of the bunches and applying a correction (a "steering pulse" or "kick").
 This is an application of negative feedback.
-This is known as "cooling" as the bunch can be thought of as containing an internal temperature.
+This is known as "cooling," as the kinetic energy of particles is related to their internal temperature: the faster the particles are moving, the higher the temperature.
 If the average momentum of the bunch were to be subtracted from the momentum of each particle, then the charged particles would appear to move randomly, much like the molecules in a gas.
-The more vigorous the motion, the "hotter" the bunch is—again, just like the molecules in a gas.

-The charged particles travel in bunches in potential wells, and the oscillation of the center of mass of each bunch is easily damped using standard RF techniques.
-However, the internal momentum spread of each bunch is not affected by this damping.
-The key to stochastic cooling is to address individual particles within each bunch using electromagnetic radiation.
+The charged particles travel in bunches in potential wells that keep them stable.
+While the overall motion of the bunch can be damped (reduced) using standard radio frequency, the internal momentum distribution of each bunch cannot.
+This can instead be accomplished by stochastic cooling, which aims to slow down individual particles within each bunch using electromagnetic radiation.

-The bunches pass a wideband optical scanner, which detects the position of the individual particles.

-In a synchrotron the transverse motion of the particles is easily damped by synchrotron radiation, which has a short pulse length and wide bandwidth, but the longitudinal motion can only be increased by simple devices (see for example Free electron laser).

-To achieve cooling the position information is fed-back into the particle bunches (using, for example, a fast kicker magnet), producing a negative feedback loop.
+The bunches pass through a wideband optical scanner, which detects the position of the individual particles.
+In a synchrotron, the transverse motion of the particles can be easily damped by synchrotron radiation, which has a short pulse length and covers a broad range of frequencies, but the longitudinal (forward and backward) motion requires other devices, such as a free-electron laser.
+To achieve cooling, the position information is fed-back into the particle bunches (using, for example, a fast kicker magnet), producing a negative feedback loop that stabilizes their motion.